 A native of Zion, Ill., Hammond graduated from Greenville College in Illinois, where he earned two letters in basketball and served as a student assistant coach.
 He and his wife, Marsha, have a daughter, Lauryn.

 Matt Lloyd, Assistant General Manager

-Matt Lloyd was named assistant general manager of the Orlando Magic on June 29, 2012.
-He came to Orlando after working with the Chicago Bulls for 13 seasons, his last five as the team’s director of college scouting.
+Matt Matt Lloyd begins his eighth season as assistant general manager of the Orlando Magic.
+He joined the organization on June 29, 2012 after spending 13 seasons with the Chicago Bulls, his last five as the team’s director of college scouting.